wolfgangj/okami/README.md

 Unfortunatly, the builtin words are currently in a separate dictionary.
 So far I failed to create a linker script for GNU ld that makes a unified dictionary work.
-This will be easy to fix with our own assembler, though.
+This should be easy to fix with our own assembler, though.
 One more example of using overcomplex tools not paying off...

 In addition to `dp`, there is also `hp` (the `here` pointer), which is used for compiling and by words like `,` (comma).